ilyBenny/sharex-uploader/README.md

 ### Installation
 First you must require PHP, a web server, htaccess enabled and a domain.
 Now you will want to download a release and upload the files to your web server.
-You now can confiure everything in `upload.php`.
+Open `upload.php` and at the top of the document you will see multiple options, configure those to your likings.
 Once everything has been configured you now want to create a folder called `uploads` and make sure the permissions are set to `777`.

 Now you can take the ShareX config from below, configure that and you are ready to use the uploader.